matter-labs/zksync-lite-docs/docs/api/sdk/java/tutorial.md

 - limit orders infer the amount that can be exchanged directly from the balance
 - limit orders can be partially filled
-- limit orders do not increment account's nonce when partially filled
+- limit orders do not increment account's nonce

 ```java
 ZkSyncWallet wallet = ...;